VDBBjorn/bjorn-to-code/src/content/posts/20250902_component_tests_part1.md

 **Debuggability**: Set breakpoints in steps, not buried in 50-line test methods.

+## A Word of Caution: Don't Overextend

+You *could* theoretically extend this framework to test across multiple real components - essentially running end-to-end tests using the same step-based approach.
+However, **be very careful here**.

+Keep component tests focused on what you own.
+Let other teams use the tools they're comfortable with for broader integration scenarios.

 ## The Transformation

-Before: "We can't refactor anything because it breaks all our unit tests."
+**Before**: "We can't refactor anything because it breaks all our unit tests."

-After: "Our component tests let us refactor with confidence while ensuring the system still works."
+**After**: "Our component tests let us refactor with confidence while ensuring the system still works."

 Component tests transformed our testing strategy from testing implementation details to testing business behavior.
-We went from unit tests that broke on every change to robust component tests that only broke when actual behavior changed.
+We went from unit tests that broke on every change to robust integration tests that only broke when actual behavior changed.

 Most importantly: **we could deploy automatically with confidence** because we knew our component hadn't changed for people using it from the outside.

 The tests became our safety net for refactoring, our insurance policy when deploying and our documentation for new team members.

----